 Much of this history has been unearthed through scholarship.
 But Golden Lands, Working Hands makes these ideas accessible to a broader audience: It conveys a picture of working people of diverse background and culture who have, at crucial moments, overcome social barriers to achieve lives of common dignity in California.

-Golden Lands, Working Handswas directed and written by former CFT Communications Director Fred Glass for the California Federation of Teachers.
+Golden Lands, Working Handswas directed and written by former Communications Director Fred Glass for the CFT.
 It is narrated by Joe Morton, with reenactments and other voices including those of Geoff Hoyle, Sharon Lockwood, and Herbert Siguenza.
 The project was funded by more than 400 contributions from union locals, labor councils, and internationals, mostly from California.
 Additional funding came from California Council for the Humanities, PG&E, and Kaiser Permanente.
 KCSM-TV donated the post-production services.

 Grades: High school and up

 - $25 with CD of lesson plans, student handouts, and readings